AmiAhm/Room-Reserver-NTNU/readme.md

 ## Other
-This script was updated in October 2020 to https://tp.uio.no/ntnu/rombestilling/.
+This script was updated in October 2020 on https://tp.uio.no/ntnu/rombestilling/.
 Might not work in the future :(